 Art historian and linguist and a specialist in the art of Scandinavia and Central and Eastern Europe.
 She has an MA from the Warburg Institute and a PhD from the University of St Andrews.
 She has taught at the Universities of Copenhagen, St. Andrews, Aberdeen and Edinburgh.
 The author of Art and Design in Romania 1866–1927, her current research includes Scandinavian national revival movements and the work of Asger Jorn.

-John Keay has been visiting India for over forty years as a journalist (Economist, BBC), author (Into India 1973, India Discovered 1981 etc.) and lecturer (British Council, literary festivals, tour groups).
-His India: A History (2000) and The Honourable Company: A History of the East India Company (1991) are considered standard texts; The Great Arc (2000) on the mapping of India was a best-seller.
-A history scholar at Magdalen, Oxford, but long resident in Scotland, he also writes on exploration (e.g. The Royal Geographical Society’s History of World Exploration 1991) and other Asian regions (e.g. China: A History 2008), and he co-edited The Collins Encyclopaedia of Scotland (1994) and Macmillan’s London Encyclopaedia (third edition, 2008).
+John Keay has been visiting India for over forty years as a journalist, author and lecturer.
+His India: A History and The Honourable Company: A History of the East India Company are considered standard texts; The Great Arc on the mapping of India was a best-seller.
+A history scholar at Magdalen, Oxford, but long resident in Scotland, he also writes on exploration and other Asian regions, and he co-edited The Collins Encyclopaedia of Scotland and Macmillan’s London Encyclopaedia (third edition).

 Professor of Arabic at SOAS and formerly Professor of Middle Eastern History at the University of St Andrews.
 He studied at the Middle East Centre for Arab Studies in Beirut, and read Arabic and Persian at Cambridge.
 He is author of The Early Abbasid Caliphate; The Prophet and the Age of the Caliphates; Crusader Castles and Muslim Spain and Portugal.

-Helen is Professor of Classical Studies at The Open University and Visiting Professor at the Peninsula Medical and Dental School (Exeter and Plymouth).
+Professor of Classical Studies at The Open University and Visiting Professor at the Peninsula Medical and Dental School (Exeter and Plymouth), and at the University of Vienna.
 Her publications include Greek and Roman Medicine and Midwifery, Obstetrics and the Rise of Gynaecology: Uses of a Sixteenth-Century Medical Compendium.
 She has held research fellowships at Cambridge, Newcastle and in the Netherlands and visiting professorships in the US and Canada.

 Architectural historian specialising in 16th- to 18th-century British architectural and social history.
 She studied History and History of Art at London University, followed by an MA at the Courtauld Institute.
 She is Course Director of the V&A’s High Renaissance-Baroque Year Course, author of many articles and of London’s Country Houses.
 Visit Caroline's website.